bradh352/ansible-role-base-linux/README.md

   non-local ip address (such as FreeIPA server), when set to `true`, it will use the ip address of the network interface that has a default route.
 Default `false`.
+- `base_additional_hosts` - Add list of additional hosts to `/etc/hosts`.
+This
+  can be used for handling situations where DNS may be offline for critical neighbors.
+Each item in the list must contain an `ip` and `host` entry.
+  E.g. `[ { "ip": "192.168.1.5", "host": "blue" }, ... ]`
 - `grub_password` - This is a hashed password used by Grub for making changes via the grub menu.
 It must be generated via:
   `grub2-mkpasswd-pbkdf2` (RedHat) or `grub-mkpasswd-pbkdf2` (Debian)